 LEVEL: Middle School (MS)

 DIVISION(S): Grade 6 and Grades 7/8

 COMPOSITION OF TEAM: 2-3 students per team

-NUMBER OF TEAMS: Preliminary - Determined by your local MESA center Regional - # of teams per division at the discretion of each region (Northern, Central, LA Metro and Southern)
+NUMBER OF TEAMS: Preliminary - Determined by your local MESA center

+Regional - # of teams per division at the discretion of each region

+(Northern/Central, LA/Central Coast, and Southern)

 SPONSORS: Imperial Valley MESA College Prep

+OVERVIEW:

-OVERVIEW: Students will design and construct a glider with a payload that, when launched by a Launching Mechanism, flies through the air, goes over an obstacle and lands the farthest.
+Students will design and construct a glider with a payload that, when launched by the Launching Mechanism, flies through the air, goes over an obstacle and lands the farthest.
 The glider must be the original work of each team.
 Judges may ask questions for verification.
 Participation logistics, limits, and competition facilities may vary by host site.
 Advisors and students are responsible for verifying this information with their local MESA center.
-Cargo Glider YouTube Video
+Students should take into consideration the transportation of projects; competition ready projects must be transported safely to the competition site.